Spud Murphy

-Miko Stefanovic (August 19, 1908 – August 5, 2005), better known as Lyle 'Spud' Murphy, was an American jazz multi-instrumentalist, bandleader, and arranger.
+Miko Stephanovic (August 19, 1908 – August 5, 2005), better known as Lyle 'Spud' Murphy, was an American jazz multi-instrumentalist, bandleader, and arranger.
+He studied clarinet and trumpet, and has been recorded playing the oboe, among other jazz instruments.

 Early life

-Born Miko Stefanovic to Serbian émigré parents in Berlin, Germany, Murphy grew up in Salt Lake City, Utah, where he took the name of a childhood friend.
+Born Miko Stephanovic to parents in Berlin, Germany, Murphy grew up in Salt Lake City, Utah, where he took the name of a childhood friend.

 Music career

-Murphy studied clarinet and saxophone when young and took trumpet lessons from Red Nichols's father.
-He worked with Jimmy Joy in 1927–28 and with Ross Gorman and Slim Lamar (on oboe) in 1928.
-He worked in the early 1930s as saxophonist and arranger for Austin Wylie, Jan Garber, Mal Hallett, and Joe Haymes, then became a staff arranger for Benny Goodman from 1935–1937.
-At the same time he contributed arrangements for the Casa Loma Orchestra, Isham Jones, and Les Brown.
+Murphy studied clarinet and saxophone when young, and took trumpet lessons from Red Nichols' father.
+Murphy worked with Jimmy Joy in 1927–28 and with Ross Gorman and Slim Lamar in 1928.
+He worked in the early 1930s as a saxophonist and arranger for Austin Wylie, Jan Garber, Mal Hallett, and Joe Haymes, then became a staff arranger for Benny Goodman from 1935–1937.
+During this time, he also contributed arrangements for the Casa Loma Orchestra, Isham Jones, and Les Brown.

 From 1937–1940 Murphy led a big band, and from 1938–39 recorded for Decca Records and Bluebird Records.
-In the 1940s he moved to Los Angeles, where worked in studios and film music, in addition to writing and teaching the 1200-page System of Horizontal Composition (a.k.a.
+In the 1940s, he moved to Los Angeles, where he was introduced to the film industry, in addition to writing and teaching the 1200-page System of Horizontal Composition (a.k.a.
 "Equal Interval System").
 He recorded two jazz albums in the 1950s, but his later career was focused on classical and film music.
 In the film world, Murphy was staff composer and arranger for Columbia Pictures under Morris Stoloff.
-He worked on over 50 films, including The Tony Fontane Story, which won him the Neff Award for best music score.
+Between 1942 and 1959, he worked on 90 films and shorts as part of the music department.

 In addition to being a talented composer, arranger, and musician, Murphy became a renowned educator, writing over 26 books on various topics in music, such as instrumental techniques and music theory.
 His crowning achievement was his 12-volume course in composing, arranging, and orchestration for the professional musician titled The Equal Interval System.
 He taught mostly in Los Angeles but also a special course at the Mount Royal Conservatory in Calgary, Canada.
 He was an instructor who was voted Educator of the Year in 1990 by the Los Angeles Jazz Society.
 Murphy died in Los Angeles two weeks short of his 97th birthday.
 In 2003, orchestra leader Dean Mora, a friend of Murphy, recorded some two dozen of his arrangements in a tribute CD, Goblin Market.